juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

-if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1 but your HDD was small, usually Rollback partition was deleted, and you can´t re-install Win8.1 back with standard iso installers.
+if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1 but your HDD was small, usually Rollback partition was deleted, and can´t re-install Win8.1 with standard official iso installers.

 Option A)
 buy another Windows license if you want to use standard windows installer.